-I hail from: I was raised in Olathe, KS.
+I hail from Olathe, KS.
 I am a Kansan by nature–stubborn, loyal, independent.
 I spent twenty-eight years in Virginia or what I consider my spiritual home.
 Currently, I’m learning how to be a Texan.
 I moved to Austin where music and traffic reign.
 I have adapted well to the Southern way of life (although I’ll never be a good cook!)

 My favorite quote: From Debbie Macomber, “Attitude is the key . . . each one of us is as successful as we make up our minds to be.”

-The most dangerous thing I have done: Marry a man I’d known less than a month.
+The most dangerous thing I have done is marry a man I’d known less than a month.
 He made me laugh (and looked good in uniform).
 Kevin passed away almost twenty-five years to date he asked me to marry him.
 It was a great marriage.
 We both enjoyed a good laugh and I respected his compassion and generosity of spirit, two qualities that wore well over time.
 I came across a card he’d given me years ago where he’d signed it “loving husband/muse.”
 He was right on the mark.
 I wish for each of you a lover who is caring, kind, and funny.

-My favorite hideaway: St. Croix.
+My favorite hideaway is St. Croix.
 I savor the sound of waves on the beach and the sight of a clear, starry sky in the dead of winter.
 I have not been back in a long time.
 Instead, I’ve traveled to other places in the world and yet it is St. Croix I miss.

 You will never see me with my mouth closed.